Nostalgia is a word made up to describe a problem.

 He drove out the man, and at the east of the garden of Eden he placed the cherubim and a flaming sword that turned every way to guard the way to the tree of life. – Genesis 3:24

 What we need to remember is that Truth exists, and we experience aspects of whatever is True as we live out our existence.
 Those moments when experiences create harmonic resonance within us are real, but they need right interpretation.
-Though some would call me just another blind mind leaning on the elephant, I have become convinced that Jesus of Nazareth really is the Light of the world who is the way, the truth and the life; that blessed tree memory manifest in history.
+Though some would call me just another blind mind leaning on the elephant, I have become convinced that Jesus of Nazareth really is the Light of the world who is the way, the truth, and the life; that blessed ideal memory but now manifested in history.

 All things were made through him.
 Nothing that has been made was made without him.
 Life was in him, and that life was the light for all people.
 The light shines in the darkness.
 But the darkness has not understood it. – John 1:3,4